 The Global Citizenship Certificate is a 12-credit academic certificate designed to prepare students to be academically and cross-culturally prepared to succeed in a diverse, multicultural world.
 To complete the certificate, students take academic courses, participate in cross-cultural engagement opportunities on campus, in the community and abroad, and engage in personal reflection.
 Students who enroll in the Certificate take one required course and three approved electives.
-Global Perspectives (IDS 2431 or 2460), which must be taken in the first year of the certificate, counts toward E-series, Cross Cultural "X," State-Mandated Writing "W," and Social Sciences "SS."
+Global Perspectives (IDS 2431 or 2460), which must be taken in the first year of the certificate, counts toward FSU Liberal Studies Diversity, E-series/state-mandated writing, and social sciences/history requirements.
 Students also take three elective courses with an international focus from a list of 500+ courses.

 In addition to academic courses, students participate in eight intercultural events on campus, and in either a sustained international experience abroad (at least one week) or an intercultural experience locally (two semesters, minimum 75 hours).
 The certificate fulfills the international engagement area of the Garnet & Gold Scholar Society (GGSS) requirements.
 Students may also apply for the Global Citizenship Certificate Scholarship to go on one of 45+ Global Exchanges.
 The certificate will help students gain a deeper understanding of the cross-cultural opportunities available to them; foster intentional networking between other globally minded students, faculty and staff; and maximize learning experiences on campus.
 By gaining essential skills that most employers value, students will make the most of their unique FSU experience.
 For more information about the Global Citizenship Certificate, visit cge.fsu.edu/global-citizenship-certificate or email globalcitizen@fsu.edu.